-- a be of the highest architectural quality - b be of a proportion, scale and orientation that enhances, activates and appropriately defines the public realm

-- c comprise details and materials that complement, not necessarily replicate, the local architectural character - d not cause unacceptable harm to the amenity of surrounding land and buildings.
+- a be of the highest architectural quality - b be of a proportion, scale and orientation that enhances, activates and appropriately defines the public realm - c comprise details and materials that complement, not necessarily replicate, the local architectural character - d not cause unacceptable harm to the amenity of surrounding land and buildings.

-The proposal has been designed to the highest standards in order to integrate the new conservatory extension, pergola and internal staircase fully into the historic environment by adopting a high-quality design which remains subordinate to the listed building and its rear garden setting, and causes no harm to any significant historic fabric or plan form.
-The proposed rear extension, pergola and internal staircase have been designed in a modern idiom which does not seek to replicate the local architectural character; rather the new work designed to have minimal impact on the significance of the listed subject site and on the character and appearance of the Conservation Area.
-The proposed new rear extension and pergola have been designed to the highest standards and adopted a high-quality elegant "lightweight" design to ensure the new work sits comfortably and subordinately alongside the rear elevation of the cottage and the elevation of the curtilage listed former stables building.
-The proposed conservatory extension will have minimal physical and visual impact on the listed building by nature of its independent steel structure, the incorporation of a 900mm glazed band to make it appear visually distinct from the rear elevation, and full-height glazing to the garden elevation.
-The design and the enclosure of the rear garden ensure the new additions will be virtually imperceptible from surrounding buildings; the solid green roof of the proposed extension will enhance the garden character of the rear garden setting of the listed building in views from the windows of the upper storeys.
+The proposal has been designed to the highest standards in order to integrate the new conservatory extension and internal staircase fully into the historic environment by adopting a high-quality design which remains subordinate to the listed building and its rear garden setting, and causes no harm to any significant historic fabric or plan form.
+The proposed rear extension and internal staircase have been designed in a modern idiom which does not seek to replicate the local architectural character; rather the new work has been designed to have minimal impact on the significance of the listed subject site and on the character and appearance of the Conservation Area.
+The proposed new rear extension has been designed to the highest standards and adopted a high-quality elegant "lightweight" design to ensure the new work sits comfortably and subordinately alongside the rear elevation of the cottage.
+The proposed conservatory extension will have minimal physical and visual impact on the listed building by nature of its independent steel structure, the incorporation of a 800mm glazed band to make it appear visually distinct from the rear elevation, and full-height glazing to the garden elevation.
+The design and the enclosure of the rear garden ensure the new addition will be virtually imperceptible from surrounding buildings; the solid green roof of the proposed extension will enhance the garden character of the rear garden setting of the listed building in views from the windows of the upper storeys.
 The proposal therefore complies with Policy 7.6.